Tips and exercise suggestions

 In order to keep the bike in place you will need to pedal downward.
 See this link for details.

 Tip 2.
-Start out Slow, Listen to your body
+Start out slow and listen to your body

 Start out at the minimum resistance (level 1) and pedal the bike at 10 to 15mph.
 This will give you a chance to get used to pedaling downward.
 For those who don't ride a bike regularly, it will give you a chance to get your muscles used to using the bike.
 Increase the resistance as you get used to the bike.
 The first workout should be no more than 30 minutes.
 If you're not sore the next day you can increase it.